 Mediation sessions are usually 1.5 hrs long and the number of session required is dependent on your individual circumstances.
 As a guide, resolving childcare arrangements typically takes 1-3 sessions.
 For resolving child and finance issues, the average number of sessions is 2-4

 We offer bespoke optional pre-mediation coaching sessions to help you to prepare for mediation.
-Click here to find out more.
-Through our associate therapeutic service, we can also offer ongoing counselling alongside and/ or after mediation.
+Contact us to find out more.

 Whenever possible, we aim to see you within 7 days for an initial meeting (MIAM).
 We offer mediation in Nottinghamshire and Derbyshire at times and locations to suit you.
 Our locations include: Nottingham centre, Derby, Castle Donington, West Bridgford, Beeston, Long Eaton, Hucknall, Belper and Nuthall.
 For your convenience we also offer online MIAMs and mediation, and we can offer mediation at other locations upon request.